Your right to hurt and be heard

 - You live in a society that not only values health, fitness, and energetic accomplishments, but that also suggests, not too subtly, that anyone could be well with the right attitude, with positive thinking, and with faith and good humor.

-Certainly, Taylor and others with lupus need to try to keep a positive attitude and not give up in discouragement and despair.
+Certainly, people with lupus need to try to keep a positive attitude and not give up in discouragement and despair.
 And of course they should try to focus on what they can do, rather than what they can’t do—and on what they have, rather than what they do not have.
 Yet they must also be free to discuss feeling dejected and disheartened, as well as their physical pain and distress, without being stung with unsolicited pep talks.

-Taylor and all who have lupus need to talk honestly about their feelings and their health, and they deserve to be listened to with care and understanding.
+Those who have lupus need to talk honestly about their feelings and their health, and they deserve to be listened to with care and understanding.
 Sometimes they may not communicate in a manner that invites empathy.
 And sometimes those who need to be listening are instead offering advice or encouragement—or not really hearing what is being said to them.
 A few communication guidelines can help to assure more satisfying contact.

 Learning to speak effectively